Vyral/base-template/_posts/2018-05-03-what-do-you-need-to-consider-when-interviewing-an-agent.md

 Experience in an important factor to consider. &nbsp;

-For sellers looking at an agent, you should find an agent willing to help with:
+If you're looking for an agent, you need someone who is willing to help with:

 1) Appropriate pricing